0xnayan/open.PunksNFTs/README.md

 ## About The Project

   <p align="center">
    Welcome to my NFT minting website!
-This platform allows you to mint your own non-fungible tokens on the Ethereum blockchain.
+This platform allows you to mint your own non-fungible tokens on the Ethereum blockchain(currently Goerli is working).
     <br />
     <br />
     <div align="center">